Hi, I'm Jess, and I'm a crier.

 Tap your forehead

-I've not tried this one but model Jen Dawson swore by it and, judging from the comments under her video, it's worked for loads of people.
+I've not tried this one but model Jen Dawson swore by it in a now-deleted YouTube video and, judging from the comments under that video, it worked for loads of people.
 Tap that forehead, and breathe.
-And report a photographer for speaking to you like that.

 Pinch yourself (not hard)